Senix/Rudecli-IRC-C/README.md

                 to use ssl or not you can designate by port: no ssl: 6667 yes ssl: 6697 ssl_enabled = False needs port 6667
                 ssl_enabled = True needs port 6697(usually)
+(When auto-joining channels have a pseudo channel set as your own nick, this way you can receive DMs, but DM support is limited at this time.)